-The Artist at Sea Residency provides the opportunity for a visual artist, writer or musician to spend 10 days on an oceanic research vessel interacting with a scientific team gathering data on the dynamics of mesozooplankton food webs at different depths and during different seasonal currents off of the Oregon and California coast.
-Oregon State University received grant funding from the National Science Foundation to complete 4 oceanic research trips in 2018-2019.
-Click here to view the research project abstract.
+The Artist at Sea Residency provided the opportunity for a visual artist, writer or musician to spend 14 days on an oceanic research vessel interacting with a scientific team gathering data on the dynamics of mesozooplankton food webs at different depths and during different seasonal currents off of the Oregon and California coast.
+Oregon State University received grant funding from the National Science Foundation to complete 4 oceanic research trips in 2022-2023.

-If you have any questions, you are welcome to contact us at 541.994.5485 or email.
+If you have any questions, you are welcome to contact us at (541) 994-5485 or email.